 According to the pair, the measure is designed to support business to stick with their investment plans and support the economy.

 What IAWO Means for Your Business

 For a start, if you’d put your plans to buy new cars for your business on the back burner, it could be an idea to put those plans on the hot plate!
 Effectively you have until 31 December to purchase the cars and have them in your business.
 But there is another reason to accelerate the process – EOFY sales.

 Many car dealers have end of financial year sales running through June and July so you could score a great deal on purchase price plus have the benefit of the asset tax deduction.
 This initiative only applies to business car buyers not consumers.

 The IAWO measure applies to individual assets.
 That means businesses can purchase a number of vehicles to claim on, as long as they are valued under $150,000 to be eligible for the IAWO.

 The original fact sheet issued by Treasury in March details some case study examples which may assist you better understand how your business can benefit from IAWO.
 Just swap out the deadline of 30 June to 31 December.
 We are awaiting on the relevant legislative changes for the release of an updated fact sheet to post.

 Sourcing the Right Car Finance Deal

 In regard to finance, Jade Car Loans offers the full range of commercial finance products for business vehicle purchases, including competitive business car loan rates.
 As detailed on our web pages, each offers a range of benefits to different business structures and objectives.
 We advise you consult with your accountant as to which finance type is best suited to your individual business then speak with one of our consultants for quote.

-You’ll be keen to move fast to take advantage of both IAWO and EOFY and Jade Car Loans, as independent car finance brokers, are well-placed to offer fast car finance approvals and expedite the entire loan process.
+You’ll be keen to move fast to take advantage of both IAWO and EOFY and Jade Car Loans, as experienced car finance brokers, are well-placed to offer fast car finance approvals and expedite the entire loan process.